enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 ### USB Drive

 The Xilinx family devices cannot boot directly from a USB Drive.
 The FSBL and the U-Boot have to be started from SD Card (MMC) or QSPI Flash.
-Please refer to SD Card (MMC) or QSPI Flash in order to boot U-Boot from SD Card or QSPI Flash.
+Please refer to [SD Card (MMC)](./4_Deployment.md#sd-card-mmc) or [QSPI Flash](./4_Deployment.md#qspi-flash).
 When U-Boot is booted it can load and boot the Linux system stored on the USB Drive.

 In order to deploy images and boot the Linux system from a USB Drive, perform the following steps: